davatorium/rofi/doc/rofi.1.markdown

 Show application icons in drun and window modes.

-`-drun-icon-theme`
+`-icon-theme`

-Specify icon theme to be used in drun mode if show-icons setting is enabled.
+Specify icon theme to be used.
 If not specified default theme from DE is used, *Adwaita* and *gnome* themes act as fallback themes.